emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 `Commits occur regularly <https://code.launchpad.net/storm>`__.
 But they can be described as "polishing".

-Storm ORM supports composite keys and relations (after Django ORM I sighed with relief).
+Storm ORM supports composite keys and relations (after Django Models I sighed with relief).

 It allows you to express SQL queries of almost any complexity (at least constructively).